 The Government-Wide Statement of Activities reports both the gross and net cost of each of the Council's functions and significant programs.
 Many functions and programs are supported by general government revenues like intergovernmental revenues, and unrestricted investment income, particularly if the function or program has a net cost.
 The Statement of Activities begins by presenting gross direct and indirect expenses that include depreciation, and then reduces the expenses by related program revenues, such as operation and capital grants and contributions, to derive the net cost of each function or program.
-Program revenues must directly associated with the function or program to be used to directly offset its cost.
+Program revenues most directly associated with the function or program to be used to directly offset its cost.
 Operation grants include operation-specific and discretionary (either operating or capital) grants, while the capital grants column reflects capital-specific grants.
-The council did not receive any capital - specific grants this year.